Looking for "the best" IVF clinic abroad?

 IVF Success Rates – myths & figures revealed

-What are IVF success rates and how they are calculated?
+What are IVF success rates and how are they calculated?

 IVF success rates are usually calculated as a percentage of clinical pregnancies dividing the number of favourable results such as the number of clinical pregnancies by the number of procedures performed such as the number of embryo transfers, according to the following formula: